 The inner layer of the gum pulls away, forming small spaces around the tooth.
 Plaque spreads below the gumline and these pockets can become infected with bacteria.
 If the disease progresses, the bone and connective tissues that secure the teeth are further degraded by the bacteria.
 This can loosen the tooth and cause deterioration of the jaw bone and eventually tooth loss.

-At Queensway Dental Care, our Dentist with special interest in periodontics can provide an assessment, design a treatment plan addressing your dental situation, manage the case, review your progress and help you to regain a state of good oral health.
+At Kai Dental, our Dentist with special interest in periodontics can provide an assessment, design a treatment plan addressing your dental situation, manage the case, review your progress and help you to regain a state of good oral health.
 The periodontal treatment required could be non-surgical.

 In many cases, these methods, along with regular maintenance, may successfully treat the periodontal disease.
 In cases of severe periodontitis or where the gum problems cannot be solely addressed by any of the above treatments, surgical methods may be required.